-Remuneration of the executive directors and other senior executives consists of basic salary, variable remuneration, other benefits, pensions, financial instruments, etc. The other senior executives are the four people who, together with the CEOs of
+Remuneration of the executive directors and other senior executives consists of basic salary, variable remuneration, other benefits, pensions, financial instruments, etc. Other senior executives refer to the 11 people who, together with the CEOs of

-Ellos Group Holding AB and Jotex Sweden AB, Hans Ohlsson and Peter Keerberg, comprise the senior management of the Group.
-The senior management of the Group includes also the Board of Directors of the Parent Company.
-Hans Ohlsson is also the Group CEO of Ellos Group.
+Ellos Group AB and Jotex Sweden AB, Hans Ohlsson and Peter Keerberg, make up the Group management.
+Hans Ohlsson is also CEO.